-NWCCU is a voluntary, nongovernmental organization for the improvement of educational institutions founded in 1917.
-Originally known as the Northwest Association of Schools and Colleges Commission on Colleges and Universities, the connection between the association of secondary schools and the Commission on Colleges and Universities was severed in 2002, and the Commission was renamed the Northwest Commission on Colleges and Universities.
+Originally known as the Northwest Association of Schools and Colleges Commission on Colleges and Universities, the Commission on Colleges and Universities separated from the Association of Secondary Schools in 2002.
+On May 7, 2003, the Commission was renamed the Northwest Commission on Colleges and Universities.

-The Northwest Commission on Colleges and Universities and its predecessors have been listed since 1952 by the U.S. Department of Education as a nationally recognized accrediting agency for institutions offering programs of at least one academic year in length at the postsecondary level.
-The Commission’s recognition was most recently reaffirmed by the Department in 2016.
+Since 1952, the U.S. Department of Education has listed the Northwest Commission on Colleges and Universities and its predecessors as a nationally recognized accrediting agency for institutions offering programs at the postsecondary level of at least one academic year in length.
+The Commission was re-recognized by USDE and CHEA in 2018 and 2019, respectively.

-While accreditation criteria and procedures of regional accrediting agencies differ from region to region, the principles underlying eligibility and levels of expectation are similar in their intent to:
+While accreditation criteria and procedures of accrediting agencies differ across the United States, the principles underlying eligibility and levels of expectation are similar in their intent, which is to ensure: